anchore/oss-docs/content/docs/guides/sbom/scan-targets.md

 - **Platform**: For unspecific image references (tags) or multi-arch images pointing to an index (not a manifest), Syft analyzes the `linux/amd64` manifest by default.
   Use the `--platform` flag to target a different platform.

-When you provide an image reference without specifying a source type (i.e. no `--from` flag), Syft attempts to resolve the image using the following sources in order:
+When you provide an image reference without specifying a scan target type (i.e. no `--from` flag), Syft attempts to resolve the image using the following scan targets in order:

 1. Docker daemon
 2. Podman daemon